-Mom & dad, step parents; Kath & Bruce, brother & sisters; Michael, Hanna, Carrie and Tristan, cousins(too many to name) aunts, and uncles; Kathy, Terry, Betsy
+Mom and dad, step parents; Kath & Bruce, brother & sisters; Michael, Hanna, Carrie and Tristan, cousins(too many to name) aunts, and uncles; Kathy, Terry, Betsy

-My friends and mentors: Susan(Trinity), Robyn, Tim, Amanda, Sara, Hilary, Mr. Vinton, and Mr. Krecota
+My friends and mentors: Susan(Trinity), Robyn, Tim, Amanda, Sara, Sarah, Hilary, Mr. Vinton, and Mr. Krecota

-Visual artists (present) : Gin Lizzy, Yofukuro, Hera Herakut, Anna Tsvell
+Visual artists (current) : Gin Lizzy, Yofukuro, Hera Herakut, Anna Tsvell

 Visual artists (past): Klimt, Schiele, Vincent Van Gogh, Francis Bacon